AlVarias/technical-stack-glossary/README.md

 # 🛠️ Enterprise Technical Stack Glossary
 ### **Systems Engineering | Infrastructure-as-Code | Cloud Orchestration**

-This repository is a comprehensive technical glossary of the enterprise tools, platforms, and methodologies I have mastered across my career at **Systemethix**, **SMS Global Technologies**, and **IBM**.
+This repository is a comprehensive technical glossary of the enterprise tools, platforms, and methodologies I have mastered across my career at **Systemethix**, **SMS Global Technologies**, and **Antlabs**.

 Each category below represents a core pillar of my "Platform Engineering" philosophy: **Automation, Scalability, and Observability.**